Constitution Street: History

 The bulk of the buildings lining the street remain substantially unchanged for over a century, but the previously industrial north end is now largely redeveloped as housing.

 Notable events

 On 9 January 1823 the last two men executed for piracy in Scotland were hanged at the north end of the street (near what is now Tower Street).
-The two men were Peter Heaman from Carlscrona in Sweden and Francois Gautiez from France.
+The two men were Peter Heaman from Karlskrona in Sweden and Francois Gautiez from France.
 They were found guilty in the summer of 1822 of capturing the brig "Jane", en route from Gibraltar to Brazil, killing its master and stealing 38,000 Spanish dollars.
 One account says their bodies were afterwards awarded to Dr Alexander Monro for dissection.
 A second account says they were buried where executed.
 Two bodies were discovered during an archaeological dig at the north end of the street in approximately the correct area in the summer of 2000, possibly validating the latter claim.